Tuesday, July 30, 2013

 Review

 As a kid, I watched SUPERMAN II before seeing the first instalment.
 What I was unaware of was that shooting for both films was taking place simultaneously.
 Both happened to be directed by Richard Donner.
 In the middle of its shooting, SUPERMAN II resulted from a troubled production and a turbulent old year, which saw a fight between the director and the producers, the Salkinds.
 The disagreement stemmed from the question of whose style to choose.
 Unfortunately, after Superman premiered to great acclaim, Donner left the sequel incomplete and was replaced by Richard Lester, who finished the remainder of SUPERMAN II.
 He re-filmed much of it but added new scenes such as comedy, which is unnecessary for the movie, which came out two years later.
 Fortunately, years later, I finally saw Donner's intended version, known as the Richard Donner Cut, that became available for free online.
-This version contained extra footage, which profoundly improved the second instalment in its quality.
+This version contained extra footage, which profoundly improved the quality of the second instalment.
 Donner's cut is far superior to Lester's attempt because it is what Donner had envisioned.

 Donner's vision included lost scenes that featured Marlon Brando as Superman's dad, and it builds up the father/son relationship that we didn't see in the theatrical version.